-Now’s about the time I pat myself on the back for having my trusty analog journal to keep diligent track of my every move and thought during my 5 weeks traveling solo in Italy in May/June 2007.
+Now’s about the time I pat myself on the back for having my trusty analog journal to keep diligent track of my every move and thought during my 5 weeks traveling solo in Italy in May/June 2007, including hiking the Amalfi Coast.
 Thanks to this journal, I’m able to relive my adventures – and rewrite them in blog form! (slowwwwly but surely)

 I’m happy to report that my travel writing has drastically improved since then, while my feistiness and rationality have remained in tact.
 I mean… did I really write this?:

 I’m at a place called Da Meme and just had a 4-cheese pizza (woo lard).
 Here’s what gets me – why do some places refuse to give me a bread basket EVEN THOUGH they’ll charge me for ‘coperto y pane’ on the bill?
 Is it because I’m dining solo?
 That I only ordered a pizza?
 That I’m a dumb American female tourist who supposedly doesn’t know better?
 I almost want to inquire, but I’d feel ridiculous complaining about a few pieces of bread.

 My days on the Amalfi coast were punctuated by hill treks, bookended by croissant breakfasts and pizza dinners (apparently sans bread).
 My carboloading was completely necessary, since I was tackling two half-day hikes and, you know, needed that energy.